xiaochen-at-salford/synergy/modules/drivers/lidar/leddartech/README.md

 One can follow the direction here to setup apollo. https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/apollo_software_installation_guide.md

+## 1.2 Configuration
+The first step to configure the sensor is to determine which configuration files that will be use.

+- Open the dag file that is going to be used.
+- All `config_file_path` will need to be edited
+- Change the `ip` and `port` listed here according to the sensor configuration.

 ## 2 Run

 **All the drivers need to be excuted under Apollo docker environment.**